RiskyMH/RiskyBOT/README.md

 * A: It is has some extra commands and does stuff with text input (reaction to some words)

 * Q: There are no commands on the Discord app
-* A: you need to `deployCommands` otherwise it wont work
+* A: you need to `deployCommands` otherwise it won't work

 ## How to configure

 ### Using [`config.yml`](./config.yml)

-You can currently use this file to change some UI settings (eg. colures)
+You can currently use this file to change some UI settings (eg. colors)

 The available features are in the file by default